 What have you learned since you started hosting?

 I have learned that there are many instances to expand tolerance even within our own community.
-Being a member of the LGBT community does not make us immune from prejudice or other modes of discrimination.
+Being a member of the LGBTQ community does not make us immune from prejudice or other modes of discrimination.
 Speaking to people from different backgrounds with different points of view is the best way to make the world a safer more tolerant place.

 What makes a perfect guest - or host?